- How do PV panels work?

 Q. How long do panels last?

 PV panels can last 40 years.
-A typical performance warranty will guarantee 90% rated production for 10 – 15 years and 80% of rated production for 20 – 25 years.
-Performance will diminish slightly as the panels age (roughly about 1% per year).
+A performance warranty for quality solar panels (eg. REC Alpha) will guarantee up to 92% rated production for up to 25 years.
+Performance will diminish slightly as the panels age (roughly about 0.25% to 1% per year - depending upon model used).

 Q. Is there much maintenance required in maintaining my PV panels?